Youth Soccer Injures and The 3 R's: Risk Assessment, Rehabilitation, and Reduction

 With such a high demand placed on our young athletes, more and more of them are breaking down.
 Medical providers need to look further into the influences over injuries.

-Once the rehabilitation phases move out of the pain cycle, the Functional Movement Screen can be useful to provide the athlete with a better understanding of their injury risks.
+Once the rehabilitation phases move out of the pain cycle, the Functional Movement Screen can be useful to provide the athlete with a better understanding of fundamental movemetn patterns and how this can associate to injury risk.

 The Star-Excursion Balance Test and Y-Balance Test have both been found to be good risk assessment tools.
 An athlete who has a decreased ability to balance and reach also has a 6.5x increase chance of injury.